-The master's degree in Counseling (60 credit for the MHC concentration, 45 (BCaBA) or 51 (BCBA) for the ABA concentrations; 48 credit hours for the Substance Abuse Counseling concentration; or 60 credit hours for the Substance Abuse Counseling and Education concentration) offers individuals the opportunity to earn a counseling degree fully online.
+The master's degree in Counseling (60 credit hours for the MHC concentration, 51 credit hours for the ABA concentration (BCBA); 48 credit hours for the Substance Abuse Counseling concentration; or 60 credit hours for the Substance Abuse Counseling and Education concentration) offers individuals the opportunity to earn a counseling degree fully online.
 The Counseling program will develop the skills and leadership abilities of counselors who have a desire to provide, create and maintain high quality service delivery.
 Many graduates go on to seek licensure in Florida as mental health counselors.

 The master's degree in School Counseling (48 credit hours) provides training to individuals seeking positions as school counselors in Pre-K to 12 grade school systems.
-The program is offered on the main campus and in Jacksonville, Miami, Orlando, Palm Beach, Tampa, in a weekend format.
+The program is offered on the main campus, in Orlando and Tampa, in a weekend format.
 The School Counseling program curriculum is approved by the Florida Department of Education (DOE).
 Upon degree conferral, School Counseling graduates qualify for Florida certification in Guidance and Counseling.